b-brankovics/UNIX-for-bio/doc/unix_basics.md

 	rm -r first first\ floor
 	rm -rv ../floor

-The second remove command remove to folders:
+The second remove command remove two folders:
 - `../floor/kitchen`
 - `../floor`

 That is why we needed to run `rm` in a recursive fashion, so first the content is removed and the empty folder is removed as last.
+(Actually, each folder "contains" itself, more precisely a _link_ to itself.)

 ### `echo` - display a line of text